akhtarjunaid/AI-Customer-Service-Call/README.md

 - Twilio account with a voice-capable phone number
 - Python 3.12

-Next, create the docker image and push to ECR:
+Next, cd into the repository folder then create the docker image and push to ECR:

 ```
 aws ecr get-login-password --region YOUR_REGION | docker login --username AWS --password-stdin YOUR_ACCOUNT_ID.dkr.ecr.YOUR_REGION.amazonaws.com